onzfonz/comp227/src/content/3/en/part3c.md

 Defining Node [modules](https://nodejs.org/docs/latest-v8.x/api/modules.html) differs slightly from the way of defining [ES6 modules](/en/part2/rendering_a_collection_modules#refactoring-modules) in part 2.

-The public interface of the module is defined by setting a value to the *module.exports* variable.
+The public interface of the module is defined by setting a value to the `module.exports` variable.
-We will set the value to be the <i>Note</i> model.
+We will set the value to be the `Note` model.
-The other things defined inside of the module, like the variables *mongoose* and *url* will not be accessible or visible to users of the module.
+The other things defined inside of the module, like the variables `mongoose` and `url` will not be accessible or visible to users of the module.

-Importing the module happens by adding the following line to <i>index.js</i>:
+Importing the module happens by adding the following line to *index.js*:

 ```js
 const Note = require('./models/note')
 ```

-This way the *Note* variable will be assigned to the same object that the module defines.
+This way the `Note` variable will be assigned to the same object that the module defines.

 The way that the connection is made has changed slightly: